ITNoesis/Linux/README.md

-# Linux_Security
+# Linux_Scripts
-Code to help you secure your Linux environment
+Code to help you manage and secure your Linux environment (Primarily Oracle Linux).